-Biodiversity Receptor Evaluation Sensitivity/ Protected status Within footprint of works area Evaluation of Operational Phase Impacts Significance Mitigation Required Breeding Birds Local Importance (higher value) Wildlife Act (2000); Y There are no direct, indirect or incombination impacts arising during the operational phase with regard to breeding bird species.
+Biodiversity Receptor Level of importance Sensitivity/protected status Within footprint of works area Evaluation of operation phase impacts Significance Requiring mitigation Oystercatcher, Golden Plover, Lapwing, Knot, Sanderling, Black- tailed Godwit, Redshank, Turnstone, Little Tern, Ringed Plover, Herring Gull Breeding Birds Local (higher value) Wildlife Act (2000) Y There are no direct, indirect or in-combination impacts arising during the operational phase with regard to breeding bird species.
 The nature of the utilisation of this amenity space infers that operational impacts will be imperceptible.
 The operational phase will be long-term, but limited in extent to the corridor.
 Potential impacts are imperceptible and not significant.
-No operational phase mitigation required.
-Reptiles and Amphibians: Common Lizard; Smooth Newt County Importance Wildlife Act (2000); N There are no direct, indirect or incombination impacts arising during the operational phase with regard to reptile and amphibian species.
+N Reptiles and amphibians: Common Lizard, Smooth Newt County Wildlife Act (2000) N There are no direct, indirect or in-combination impacts arising during the operational phase with regard to reptile and amphibian species.
 The nature of the utilisation of this amenity space infers that operational impacts will be imperceptible.
 The operational phase will be long-term, but limited in extent to the corridor.
 Potential impacts are imperceptible and not significant.
-No operational phase mitigation required.
+N

-5 Mitigation Measures
+5. Mitigation Measures

-5.1 Construction Phase Mitigation
+5.1.
+Construction Phase Mitigation

 The magnitude, scale and significance of any construction impacts potentially affecting designated sites is limited within the project ZoI to effects on SAC and SPAs, designated as European sites.
-On this basis, all mitigation measures required to avoid significant adverse effects on European Sites has been addressed in full in the reporting to inform Appropriate Assessment (Inis, 2020), which accompanies the current planning application.
+On this basis, all mitigation measures required to avoid significant adverse effects on European Sites are described in the NIS report for the project.